Understanding Working Capital Lines of Credit

 Working Capital Line of Credit

-Repayment structure Dispersed as lump sum you repay in equal monthly installments Revolving credit that lets you pay off the balance and borrow more
+Repayment structure Dispersed as a lump sum you repay in equal monthly installments Revolving credit that lets you pay off the balance and borrow more

 Collateral requirements Typically required Sometimes required